NATIVE RADIO

 CLICK & LISTEN TO SOME of our favorate REZ Stations

 Native radio history spans the evolution of the medium from its inception to contemporary audio broadcasting.
-With a unique format of traditional and modern music, Indigenous communities have used radio wavelengths for self-representation, advocacy, and fostering community development.
+Indigenous communities globally have utilized radio wavelengths for self-representation, advocacy, and community development, integrating distinct languages and a unique fusion of traditional and modern music.
 One of the earliest radio programs, “Indians for Indians,” launched in Norman, Oklahoma, in 1941.
-Created by Don Whistler, then the principal chief of the Sac and Fox Nation, it marked a pivotal moment in Native radio history.
+Created by Don Whistler, then the principal chief of the Sac and Fox Nation, marked a pivotal moment in Native radio history.
 “Indians for Indians” helped set the stage for Native-owned stations and media institutions that shape Indigenous media today.